Mnfitz/libsat355/spike_multinvi.md

 Pros:
 Follows conventions of NVI
 Inheritance allows for multiple implementations
+Allows updating of API behind the scenes, so users won't have to update API to get new features

 Cons:
 More complex
-Inheritance not preferred
-Implementation not visible
+Inheritance not typically preferred, as it leads to higher coupling between classes, making it more rigid and less modular Violates encapsulation principle, as methods and data members can be accessed by derived classes

-Is-a is less commonly used, but would be preferred for this project
+Is-a is less commonly used, but would be preferred for this project, since we want high coupling and to be able to modify the implementation for existing API.